Matsya (kingdom)

-Matsya (मत्स्य) was a Vedic kingdom and later became a part of sixteen Mahajanapadas, which also appears in Hindu Epic literature.
+Matsya (मत्स्य) was a Vedic kingdom which appears in Hindu Epic literature.
 The capital of Matsya was at Viratanagari (present-day Bairat, in Rajasthan) which is said to have been named after its founder king, Virata.
+The name Matsya itself means "fish."

-Location
+Location and geography

 Matsya was a prominent ancient Indian janapada (i.e., kingdom or state) located in the Madhyadesa (central zone).
 According to the Manusmriti, its territory was situated within the geographical limits of Brahmarsidesa.
+According to the Mahabharata, Matsya was located to the southwest of Indraprastha and west of the Surasena kingdoms.
+The ancient text Kasyapa Samhita mentions the Matsya janapada along with Dasarna and Surasena.